-- Identifies a viable educational facility or facilities that meets the needs of the students and accommodates the programmatic and operational needs of the school(s) over the charter term as described throughout the application-OR-discusses in detail the plan and timeline to identify and secure facilities as needed - Demonstrates knowledge of facilities costs including, as applicable, cost of purchasing, leasing, building, or renovating an educational facility that conforms to applicable health, safety, and occupancy requirements - If a facility has been identified - o Designation of the proposed facility and alternatives. - o Evidence that facility will be appropriate for the educational program of the school and adequate for the projected student enrollment - o Adequate reflection of the costs associated with the proposed facility in the budget including rent, utilities, insurance and maintenance. - O Assurance that the proposed facility will be in compliance with applicable building codes, health and safety laws, and with the requirements of the American with Disabilities Act (ADA). - o A sound plan to identify needed startup costs and renovations as well as the funds and a timeline for the completion of those renovations. - If a facility has not yet been identified - o Description of anticipated facilities needs including evidence that the facility will be appropriate for the educational program of the school and adequate for the projected student enrollment - o Inclusion of costs associated with the anticipated facilities needs in the budget including renovation, rent, utilities, insurance and maintenance. - o Evidence to indicate that facilities-related budget assumptions are realistic based on anticipated location, size, etc. - o Assurance that the proposed location will be in compliance with applicable building codes, health and safety laws, and with the requirements of the American with Disabilities Act (ADA). - O Plan for finding a location including a proposed schedule for doing so.
+- Identifies a viable educational facility or facilities that meets the needs of the students and accommodates the programmatic and operational needs of the school(s) over the charter term as described throughout the application-OR-outlines in detail the plan and timeline to identify and secure facilities as needed - Provides facilities costs including, as applicable, cost of purchasing, leasing, building, or renovating an educational facility that conforms to applicable health, safety, and occupancy requirements - If a facility has been identified - o Evidence that facility will be appropriate for the educational program of the school and adequate for the projected student enrollment - o Adequate reflection of the costs associated with the proposed facility in the budget including rent, utilities, insurance and maintenance. - o Assurance that the proposed facility will be in compliance with applicable building codes, health and safety laws, and with the requirements of the American with Disabilities Act (ADA). - o A sound plan to identify needed startup costs and renovations as well as the funds and a timeline for the completion of those renovations. - o Evidence that the applicant has engaged with local jurisdiction(s) and municipalities. - If a facility has not yet been identified - o Description of anticipated facilities needs including evidence that the facility will be appropriate for the educational program of the school and adequate for the projected student enrollment - o Inclusion of costs associated with the anticipated facilities needs in the budget including renovation, rent, utilities, insurance and maintenance. - o Evidence to indicate that facilities-related budget assumptions are realistic based on anticipated location, size, etc. - o Assurance that the proposed location will be in compliance with applicable building codes, health and safety laws, and with the requirements of the American with Disabilities Act (ADA). - o Plan for finding a location including a proposed schedule for doing so. - O A clear, time bound plan to engage with local jurisdiction(s) and municipalities.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

 Weaknesses of the Applicant's Response:

 •

 Clarifying Questions:

-•